tshepang/cargo-release/docs/reference.md

 ### Supported Environment Variables

 * `PUBLISH_GRACE_SLEEP`: sleep timeout between crates publish when releasing from workspace.
-This is a workaround to make previous crate discoveriable on crates.io.
+This is a workaround to make previous crate discoverable on crates.io.

 ### {Pre,Post}-release Replacements